nikogura/nikogura.com/EngineeringStandards.md

 ### Named Returns Are Mandatory

-The `namedreturns` linter [https://github.com/nikogura/namedreturns](https://github.com/nikogura/namedreturns) enforces named return values.
+**The `namedreturns` linter is MANDATORY.** This is a custom linter, not included in golangci-lint.

+- Repository: `github.com/nikogura/namedreturns`
+- Install: `go install github.com/nikogura/namedreturns@latest`
+- **ALL code must use named returns** - no exceptions except generated code
+- Test code MUST comply (use `-test=true` flag, which is the default)
+- Generated code is exempt (exclude via grep or package filters)

 Named returns provide critical information to both engineers and compilers.

 **Why Named Returns Matter:**